telerik/kendo-ui-core/docs/controls/editors/upload/how-to/add-image-preview.md

 ---
-title: Add Image Preview Before Uploading File
+title: Add Image Previews before Uploading Files
-page_title: Upload Files and Add Image Preview | Kendo UI Upload
+page_title: Add Image Previews before Uploading Files | Kendo UI Upload
 description: "Learn how to add an image preview to a file with the Kendo UI Upload widget."
 slug: howto_add_image_preview
 ---

-# Add Image Preview Before Uploading File
+# Add Image Previews before Uploading Files

+Depending on your project, you might need to add an image preview before you upload a file when working with the Kendo UI Upload widget.

-The example demonstrates how to read the file in the select event of the Kendo UI Upload widget in order to add an image preview.
+The following example demonstrates how to add an image preview and read the file in the `select` event of the Upload.

 ###### Example